|

 Most AIDS victims in various parts of the world are disabled and need

-food for themselves and their children.
-If medication is available,
+and their children.
+If medication is available, they may be able to

-they may be able to provide for themselves, providing there are
+provide for themselves, providing there are opportunities for employment or

-many AIDS victims live in places where opportunities for earning living
+other income options.
+Unfortunately, many AIDS victims live in places

-wages are hard to find.
-Discrimination against persons infected with
+where opportunities for earning living wages are hard to find.

-HIV or AIDS also limits the earning power of these individuals. |
+Discrimination against persons infected with HIV or AIDS also limits the earning

-| Clothing |
+Clothing

 People who are too sick to earn a living need

-clothing for themselves
+clothing

-and their children.
-Your local charity specializing in AIDS services
+Your local charity specializing in AIDS

-will advise you on specific items in need. |
+services will advise you on specific items in need.
+See samples of essential socks we all need for comfort and safety,

-| Diapers |
+Diapers

 Many mothers with AIDS need your help to support their children.
+Sometimes

-parents of these sick children may have already died from AIDS.
+these sick children may have already died from AIDS.

 Diapers,